fscelliott/docsdonewell/_posts/2020-12-15-docs-first-prerelease-package-test.md

 ### Question:
 I wanted to test a prerelease branch of an SDK hosted as a python package on Github.

 Normally I install this package through pip, like `pip some-sdk`.
-How to install it straight from GitHub?
+How to install it straight from a GitHub repository branch, where the pre-release code lives?

 ### Answer: